semaphoreci/semaphore/docs/docs/reference/pipeline-yaml.md

 The `stop` property causes all running jobs to stop as soon as one job fails.
 It requires a `when` property that defines a condition according to [Conditions DSL](./conditions-dsl).

 In the following configuration, blocks A and B run in parallel.
 Block C runs after block B is finished.
-If Block A fails and the workflow was initiated from a non-master branch all running job stop immediately.
+If Block A fails and the workflow is initiated from a non-master branch all running jobs stop immediately.

 ```yaml title="Example"
 version: v1.0